Italy by bus

 Hire a coach in Italy

 Italian bus rental companies offer coaches for any kind of group trip, whether it’s a transfer from the airport to your hotel, or single and multi day excursions to the many sights in Italy.
 Rest assured you will be able to find a suitable partner.
 If you are travelling during the high season, it is advisable to book your bus in advance to secure one of the best vehicles for your group.
 Here you can see a list of some companies offering bus rental in Italy:

 In the majority of larger Italian cities, public transportation is available, in the cities like Naples or Milan you have an extensive network of buses connecting all suburbs to the centre of the town.

 Buying tickets for public transportation varies from city to city, sometimes they are bought at dedicated sales points and other times they are bought on the bus for example, so be sure to check which options are available for the city you are travelling in.

 Here is a list of some Italian companies operating both local and suburban bus lines.

 What to see in Italy

 As a visitor of Italy, you have lots of great Italian sights to visit.
-Some of the most popular sights are Ponte Rosso in Trieste, Rialto Bridge in Venice, and Doge's Palace in Venice.
+Some of the most popular sights are Rialto Bridge (Venice), Ponte Rosso (Trieste), and Doge's Palace (Venice).
 That said, there are a lot of other sights in Italy worth visiting!
 Some of the sights do not have an entrance fee, whilst others charge for entrance.
 Below you will find a list of the most popular sights in Italy: